-The program, which is led by UTHealth Houston’s School of Biomedical Informatics (SBMI) and UTHealth School of Public Health (SPH), includes educational bootcamps, student internships, professional development courses, and curriculum delivery.
+The program, which is led by McWilliams School of Biomedical Informatics at UTHealth Houston, formerly UTHealth Houston School of Biomedical Informatics (SBMI) and UTHealth School of Public Health (SPH), includes educational bootcamps, student internships, professional development courses, and curriculum delivery.
 Partner institutions within the GET PHIT Consortium include Huston-Tillotson University, Prairie View A&M University, Texas A&M International University, Texas Tech University Health Science Center, the University of Texas at Arlington, the University of Texas at El Paso, the University of Texas Permian Basin, and the University of Texas Rio Grande Valley.

 One of the first GET PHIT training components, student bootcamps, launched this summer.
 Between May and July of 2022, 95 students participated in various bootcamps.
 The in-person sessions were hosted at University of Texas Permian Basin, Texas A&M International University, and Huston-Tillotson University.
 One bootcamp was also hosted online.
 Participants gave positive feedback stating that the bootcamps help students “communicate with others at a professional level, learn about public health informatics, and make better connections amongst other students and professors.”